-- (1) Under section 48(5) of the Liquor Act 2007, the delegate must not grant a licence, authorisation or approval of a kind prescribed by section 48(2) of the Act unless the Authority is satisfied, having regards to the Community Impact Statement, where required, and any other matter the delegate is made aware of during the application process, that the overall impact of the licence, authorisation or approval in question being granted, will not be detrimental to the local or broader community. - (2) The test applying under section 48(5) relates to delegated decisions in relation to the granting or removal of: - a. a small bar licence, - b. a packaged liquor licence (limited to telephone/internet sales), - c. an on-premises licence relating to a restaurant that, in the case of a new licence, includes an application for a primary service authorisation, - d. an on-premises licence relating to a karaoke bar, a catering service or a vessel, - e. an application for a producer/wholesaler licence that, in the case of a new licence, includes an application for a drink on-premises authorisation - f. an application for ongoing extended trading hours to permit the sale of liquor after midnight in relation to any of the above licence types. - (3) The Community Impact Statement provides the Authority with information about the views of relevant stakeholders and other aspects of the local community in which the proposed licensed premises is to be located.
-This includes, for example, the proximity of the licensed premises to hospitals or health facilities, nursing homes, schools and places of worship. - (4) Local and Broader Community for the purposes of this decision, the delegate is satisfied that the relevant "local community" is the community within the suburb of Castlecrag, and the "broader community" of the Willoughby Local Government Area.
+- (1) Under section 48(5) of the Liquor Act 2007, the delegate must not grant a licence, authorisation or approval of a kind prescribed by section 48(2) of the Act unless the Authority is satisfied, having regards to the Community Impact Statement, where required, and any other matter the delegate is made aware of during the Application process, that the overall impact of the licence, authorisation or approval in question being granted will not be detrimental to the local or broader community. - (2) The test applying under section 48(5) relates to delegated decisions in relation to: - a. the grant or removal of a small bar licence (where required), - b. a packaged liquor licence (limited to telephone/internet sales), - c. an application for extended trading hours to permit the sale of liquor after midnight in relation to a small bar (where required), an on premises relating to a restaurant that includes an application for a primary service authorisation, an on premises licence relating to a karaoke bar, a catering service or a vessel, and an application for a producer/wholesaler licence that includes an application for a drink on premises authorisation. - (3) The Community Impact Statement provides the Authority with information about the views of relevant stakeholders and other aspects of the local community in which the proposed licensed premises is to be located.
+This includes, for example, the proximity of the licensed premises to hospitals or health facilities, nursing homes, schools and places of worship. - (4) Local and Broader Community for the purposes of this decision, the delegate is satisfied that the relevant "local community" is the community within the suburb of Casuarina, and the "broader community" of the state of NSW due to the nature of an on line packaged liquor licence, liquor may be delivered to anywhere within NSW.